New Zealand bellbird: Description

 Bare parts of males and females are the same.
 The bill is black and slightly curved downwards.
 Legs are grey-black, claws brown.
 Similar to other honeyeaters, bellbirds have a brush-like tongue that is used to collect nectar deeply from flowers.
 The tongue is longitudinally grooved, and its tip is divided into four segments.
 The end of each segment is equipped with fine hair-like structures that form the final brush.
 In both sexes, the ninth primary feather is notched.
 Sometimes, the eighth or tenth or all three mentioned primaries are notched too.

-Both subspecies oneho and obscura are very similar in appearance to the nominate species described above.
-Male subsp. oneho has more blue sheen on its head, and feathers on some upper parts (nape, forehead, crown, ear coverts, chin, and throat) have a violet sheen.
-Female subspecies oneho differs from the nominate female by having a greener sheen on the head and neck, and a green-blue sheen on the crown, forehead, nape, and ear coverts.
-Compared to mainland birds, males of the subsp. oneho are relatively larger in proportion to females.
-The male subsp. obscura has slightly darker plumage than the nominate male, and its sheen on the upper body parts is violet.
-The female subsp. obscura has slightly paler underparts compared to the nominate female.
+Both of the subspecies oneho and obscura are very similar in appearance to the nominate subspecies described above.
+The male of the subspecies oneho has more blue sheen on its head, and feathers on some upper parts (nape, forehead, crown, ear coverts, chin, and throat) have a violet sheen.
+The female of the subspecies oneho differs from the nominate female by having a greener sheen on the head and neck, and a green-blue sheen on the crown, forehead, nape, and ear coverts.
+Compared to mainland birds, males of the subspecies oneho are relatively larger in proportion to females.
+The male of the subspecies obscura has slightly darker plumage than the nominate male, and its sheen on the upper body parts is violet.
+The female of the subspecies obscura has slightly paler underparts compared to the nominate female.

 A juvenile male is similar to an adult male but is duller with very little to no iridescence.
 A juvenile female is even paler and greyer than a juvenile male.
-Unlike adults, juvenile bellbirds don't have their primaries notched.
-Nestlings are initially born without feathers but quickly develop a covering of grey down.
+Unlike adults, juvenile bellbirds do not have their primaries notched.
+Nestlings are initially born without feathers, but quickly develop a covering of grey down.